-- 1. While configuring an auto attendant, click New under Dial Pad Key Action. - 2.Enter the key number that transfers a call to a resource, if pressed.

-- 3.For Language, select the language to be used for this key action. - 4.Select an Action:
+- 1. While configuring an auto attendant, click New under Dial Pad Key Action. - 2.
+For Key, enter the key number that transfers a call to a resource, if pressed. - 3.
+For Language, select the language to be used for this key action. - 4.
+Select an Action: